benjmin-r/cto.coffee/writing/_posts/2018-12-18-leadership-as-an-ic.md

 retrospective and following up on it.
 Or if you're able to fix it yourself, make the time and do it.

 Please be aware though, that not taking action on a problem you see, does not mean you don’t care or do not take ownership.
-Reasons for not acting on challenges you perceive, can stem from various reasons.
-But if you feel comfortable and have the means to address problems in your team: Then you’re on the right path to demonstrating your ability to lead.
+Reasons for not acting on challenges you perceive can stem from various reasons.
+But if you feel comfortable, have the means to address problems in your team and do it: Then you’re on the right path to demonstrating your ability to lead.

 ### Have an eye on the big picture

 It's very common, that some members of a team slide into a kind of tunnel vision after a while.
 Especially individual contributors make this tunnel vision their own.
-After all, it's considered as productivity, if they spend the largest part of their in the details of code.
+After all, it's considered as productivity, if they spend the largest part of their day in the details of code.
 But it sure leads to problems, if nobody is having an eye on the bigger picture.

 So, you can lead, by breaking out of this tunnel vision from time to time.
 Do a check of the current position of your team, with regards to where it should be at and where it should be going.